 Besides, diversification, we may also turn to foreign shores for stock investments for these reasons:-

-Investing in favourite brands — There are consumers and then there are brand advocates among us.
+Investing in favorite brands — There are consumers and then there are brand advocates among us.
 The likes of Apple have loyalists across the globe and like Apple, many international brands have made efforts to become more inclusive in pricing.
 For aficionados of a brand, investing in the growth of the very name they swear by could make for a strong pitch.
-Investing in brands we interact with in our daily lives makes sense to many of us.
+Investing in brands we interact within our daily lives makes sense to many of us.
 Other popular listed international brands include e-commerce company, Amazon, streaming service, Netflix, and social media giant, Facebook.

 New opportunities — Some economies have investment products which are more transparent than the usual instruments we find in India.
-There could be thematic investment products which align with our values.
+There could be thematic investment products that align with our values.
 If we remove our India-only filter and look to other markets, we may find more of these.
-For example, an ETF which tracks an index with stocks of companies with the lowest carbon footprint or the best corporate social responsibility.
+For example, an ETF tracks an index with stocks of companies with the lowest carbon footprint or the best corporate social responsibility.

 Currency benefits — When investing in foreign securities, a depreciating rupee (against the country’s currency) will buoy the returns we earn on them.
 For example, the over-5-percent depreciation of the rupee against the US dollar in the last year has ensured amplified one-year returns on US funds.